JoeMarxYT/SpartanJoe-HLSL/README.md

 ## How to set up
 ### Most of the functions are for `halogram` we will set things up in the `render_method_defintion` tag

+### steps 1 and 2 are for any custom shader function you made yourself

 1. Open `shaders\halogram.render_method_definition` and add a new block in the category you want to modify
 ![setup](https://github.com/SpartanJoe193/SpartanJoe-HLSL/blob/main/pics/render_method_definition_setup.png?raw=true)